 The success has led to expanded collaboration in designing new products that better meet the financial needs of Grab users, he said.

 SCB Abacus’ MoneyThunder app aims to serve those who have difficulty accessing loans from financial institutions.

 This time, the partnership leverages the digital financial product expertise of Krungsri Consumer, a leader in credit cards and personal loans, to develop the first Grab personal loan to cater specifically to Grab users.

 According to Nayanee Peaugkham, President of Krungsri Consumer, the first Grab First personal loan is exceptional because it is easy to apply through digital channels.

 In addition, customers can check their loan balance, payment amount and due date for free via the UCHOOSE app 24 hours a day.

 “This collaboration provides a significant opportunity for Krungsri Consumer to expand financial services and loan extension to cover a wider range of customer segments and further grow our business.
-We have targeted 300 million baht in loans within a year of launching the service,” Ms. Nayanee added.
+We have targeted 300 million baht of loans in the ‘year after the service was launched,’ Ms Nayanee added.